AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/spark.md

 ---
 keywords: Experience Platform;home;popular topics;data access;spark sdk;data access api;spark recipe;read spark;write spark
 solution: Experience Platform
-title: Accessing Spark data
+title: Accessing data using Spark
 topic: tutorial
 type: Tutorial
-description: The following document contains examples on how to access data using Spark for use in Data Science Workspace recipe and model creation.
+description: The following document contains examples on how to access data using Spark for use in Data Science Workspace.
 ---

-# Accessing Spark data
+# Accessing data using Spark

-The following document contains examples on how to access data using Spark for use in Data Science Workspace recipe and model creation.
+The following document contains examples on how to access data using Spark for use in Data Science Workspace.
 For information on accessing data using JupyterLab notebooks, visit the [JupyterLab notebooks data access](../jupyterlab/access-notebook-data.md) documentation.

 ## Getting Started